Clinical Psychology Graduate Programs

 Clinical psychology is a specialty within psychology used to understand various mental and emotional issues throughout a patient's life and provide comprehensive, research backed treatments to address them.
 Considered by the American Psychological Association (APA) as a psychological “specialty in breadth”, clinical psychology draws from disciplines within and outside of the field of psychology.
 In fact, it is marked by its comprehensive approach and scope.
 It is a broad field that applies to people of all ages and backgrounds.ii

-Choosing Between Clinical
+Choosing Between Graduate Programs in Clinical Psychology

 - Your career goals